Why Your Network Thinks You Suck

 I guess that is why your network thinks you suck.

 You my friend are what we like to call a network abuser.
 You use your network when it’s convenient for you and you have an immediate need but the rest of the time you simply ignore your it.
 And yes, that makes you the suckiest of sucky people.

-Think about it.
-In the last year, how many favors have you been asked to perform by people you barely know in your network?
+Think about the last year.
+How many favors have you been asked to perform by people you barely know in your network?
 How many favors did you ask for from people you barely know?

 Sucky networking practices like this must stop.

 Be engaged with your network to the point that real relationships are developed and maintained by both you and the people you are connected to.
 It has to be a two way street.
 One way networking simply doesn’t work.